Criminal Justice, Ph.D.

 of Dissertation Defense" form at least 10 working days

 before the defense.
-The department will post flyers
+The Department will post fliers

 announcing the defense.